npna/KnotClock/README.md

 </p>

 <h1 align="center">KnotClock</h1>
-<p align="center">A very customizable Countdown app for macOS and iOS that can do Daily, Weekly and Single countdowns.</p>
+<p align="center">A very customizable repeating and single-time Countdowns / Reminders app for macOS and iOS that can do Daily, Weekly and Single countdowns.</p>

 ---